lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ### Evidence:
 ![Proof](https://raw.githubusercontent.com/lisazumana03/prp372s-semester1-digitalportfolio/main/screenshots/SkillsAndInterestsProof.png)
 ### Reflection (STAR technique):
-**Situation:** I found myself in crossroads based on the fact that I have lots of skills, but I was confused in terms of what I was intersted in.
+**Situation:** I found myself indecisive based on the fact that I have lots of skills, but I was confused in terms of what I was intersted in.

-**Task:** I took part in was part of a school project, it was a task that involved one of my skills.
+**Task:** I had to take part in was part of a school project, it was a task that involved one of my skills.

 **Action:** I took this module as a way to help me identify what I'm skilled and in and what do I love doing in terms of my interests.